webdigga/divorce-coach/src/posts/becoming-a-divorce-coach.md

 **Becoming an Outstanding Coach:** Acquire the foundational skills needed to excel in coaching, applicable across various niches.

-**Breakup & Divorce Coaching Techniques:** Learn specialized strategies tailored to address diverse breakup scenarios.
+**Breakup & Divorce Coaching Techniques:** Learn specialised strategies tailored to address diverse breakup scenarios.

 **Essential Toolkit**: Equip yourself with a comprehensive array of techniques and strategies essential for guiding clients through breakup and divorce challenges.